Configuring a vDisk for Microsoft Volume Licensing

 Maintaining MAK Activations

 Typically, devices and their assigned vDisk activations are preserved automatically.
 When a different target device is assigned a MAK activated vDisk, it removes any saved existing MAK reactivation information.
-If the vDisk is reassigned in the future, the target device will not reactivate.
+If the vDisk is reassigned in the future, the target device fails to reactivate.
 To prevent the loss of MAK activation, do not unassign the activated disk from the target device.

 To change a target device’s vDisk, without losing the MAK activation, select one of the following methods: